-- Homelessness: individuals and households who are unsheltered and in emergency shelters - 'Hidden' homelessness: individuals and households who are involuntarily "doubling up" or are in insecure accommodation (e.g. "couchsurfing") along with individuals who feel unsafe in their homes because of violence or the threat of violence from a household member or landlord - Students: who are living independently from their families - Those in congregate housing (e.g. rooming houses, assisted living) who are living in unaffordable, overcrowded or uninhabitable homes - Indigenous people on reserve - People on farms
+- and in emergency shelters - 'Hidden' homelessness: individuals and households who are involuntarily "doubling up" or are in insecure accommodation (e.g. "couchsurfing") along with individuals who feel unsafe in their homes because of violence or the threat of violence from a household member or landlord - Students: who are living independently from their families - Those in congregate housing (e.g. rooming houses, assisted living) who are living in unaffordable, overcrowded or uninhabitable homes - Indigenous people on reserve - People on farms \bullet